 For more info, visit the offical site of the Old City of Jerusalem.

-One of the most vibrant places in Jerusalem is Mechane Yehuda Market (the “Shuk”).
-If you want to experience a real market experience, then you will really enjoy this beautiful market!
+One of the most vibrant places in Jerusalem is Machane Yehuda Market (the “Shuk”).
+If you want to experience a great market experience, then you will really enjoy this beautiful market!
 Fresh fruit, vegetables, spices, fish, Judaica items and cheap clothes – you can find those and much more in the market!
 During the day you can find great restaurants here and during the night, fun bars and beautiful graffiti works on the market stalls’ shutters.

 How to get to Mechane Yehuda Market?
 Take the light rail train to the “Machena Yehuda” station.